cssdree/ML_Abstract_Argumentation/README.md

 Before running any script, ensure the desired settings are uncommented in the `CONFIG.py` file.
 Three variables can be configured :
 #### IAF_root variable
 This variable specifies which dataset to access.
-- For the small dataset, set it to `Data/IAF_TrainSet` for the training set or `Data/IAF_TestSet` for the test set.
+- `Data/IAF_TrainSet` for the training set of the small dataset
+- `Data/IAF_TestSet` for the test set of the small dataset
-- For the ICCMA 2023 dataset, set it to `Benchmarks/ICCMA2023-inc`.
+- `Benchmarks/ICCMA2023-inc` for the ICCMA 2023 dataset
 #### Sem variable
 This variable specifies the semantics to use.
 You can choose among the following three options : ST for stable semantics, PR for preferred semantics or GR for grounded semantics.
 #### Completion variable
 This variable defines how the model handles completions during the training and prediction phases.
-- MINMAX to use both minimum and maximum completions
+- `MINMAX` to use both minimum and maximum completions
-- MIN to use only the minimum completion
+- `MIN` to use only the minimum completion
-- MAX to use only the maximum completion
+- `MAX` to use only the maximum completion

 ## Usage